Kicking Sugar Cravings- Eating Less Sugar to Be Healthier

 You might find happiness from eating, since it can release dopamine, especially when emotions are running high.
 With dopamine, the more your body releases, the more you subconsciously start to crave more of it, which in turn leads you to eat more things that make you feel good, which releases more dopamine…

 There is also the social element of emotional eating.
 You gain the social support you need, but you also tend to overeat and overindulge when you share a meal with someone.

 Too many starchy or high carbohydrate foods increase sugar cravings since they get digested too quickly.

-This includes things such as white breads, pastas, and sugary cereals, but also candy, dried fruits, and other sweets.
+Types of carbohydrates are white breads, pastas, and sugary cereals, but also candy and dried fruits.